This post may contain affiliate links.

 - Put the quilted layer inside the lining layer.
 Match up the top edge and the side seams.
 Insert a loop of ribbon or bias tape at the side seam.
 Secure with pins.
 Sew along the top opening to join the outer layer and lining.

-- Turn the stocking right side out by pulling the quilted layer through the opening in the bottom of the lining.
+- Turn the stocking right side out by pulling the quilted layer through the opening at the bottom of the lining.
 Continue turning the lining right side out.
 Hand-sew the opening in the lining closed.

 - Insert the lining back down into the quilted outer layer.
 Topstitch around the top opening.